Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 ---

-The following settings need to be configured after you've already started a new save, using the in-game **Settings** option.
+The following settings need to be configured after you've already started a new save, using the in-game **Settings** option:

 **Gameplay**:
 - Set **Killcam Mode** to None.